Skip to main content

 • Customer retention rate

-customer service objectiveds
+Examples of customer service objectives

-1. Become a customer advocate and a brand ambassador
+1. Become a customer advocate

 “Your first obligation when you talk about customer service is being a brand ambassador.
 Customer service representatives are the public face of the company.
 They’re the front echelon.

 “As an agent, you’re the person whose interaction with the customer or client is going to make or break that relationship.
 The company, product, or leadership may be great.
-But if that one experience wasn’t great when the customer reached out at 2 am when everything was on fire, that’s going to taint their entire relationship with the brand.
+But if that one experience wasn’t great when the customer reached out at 2 a.m. when everything was on fire, that’s going to taint their entire relationship with the brand.

 “Another objective for customer support professionals is being a liaison.
-We call them Customer Advocates at Zendesk because we expect and train people to be an advocate of the customer.
+We call them Customer Advocates at Zendesk because we expect and train people to be an advocate for the customer.
 That doesn’t mean I’m going to roll over and do what a customer wants every single time.
 But I’m going to be their champion.
 I’m going to be their gladiator.

 “I guide my team toward giving the best service possible.
 Sometimes, we’re not delivering good news.
 But the objective is to do that with compassion and empathy and in a way that we give the customer constructive next steps to move forward.